hersche/tryToxic/README.md

 <b>sudo python3 setup.py install</b> <br />
 After it compiles, you should be ready, give start.sh a kick.
 Don't forget to update and reinstall this lib by hand.

+<h3>Increase debug</h3>
+There's a logger used to detect failures in structure (multiple used methods as example).
+Settings are saved in lib/header.py and setted per default on error-level.

 <h3>Whats working / Bugs</h3>
 Important to know: friendRequests get automatic accepted, also groupchat for debugging..<br />
 <b>Working!</b>